ChrisJAdamek/cryptoTools/README.md

 ## Introduction

 Crypto Tools 101 is Part I of a tutorial series designed for beginners to learn crypto concepts in a simulated environment.
 In Part I, you will learn about:
-- generating addresses with a non-custodial wallet
+- generating accounts and addresses with non-custodial wallets
 - receiving and self-custodying fugible and non-fungible tokens
 - participating in online communities
 - sending messages as a method of transacting on blockchain networks